 MineSet stays close to the semantics of SQL and relational databases when aggregating columns that might have null values.
-Thus, null values are ignored when computing SUM, AVG, MIN, MAX, and COUNT.
-This is best illustrated by an example.
-Consider a data file having records representing the number of pets a person has.
-The schema of this record is name, num_pets, and null (unknown) values are represented by "?".
+Therefore, null values are ignored when SUM, AVG, MIN, MAX, and COUNT are computed.
+For example, consider a data file with records representing the number of pets a person has.
+The schema of this record is name, num_pets.
+Null (unknown) values are represented by "?."